DoctorTux/DeepGTAV-PreSIL/README.md

   - Point cloud 1A: (x,y,z, (Bool)Is_Car): the additional feature of each point that belongs to an object of the ’Car’ type has a Boolean 1.0 value; contrariwise, the 0.0 value was used.
 File: velodyne_1A_isCar;
   - Point cloud 1B: (x,y,z, (Bool)Is_Ped): the additional feature of each point that belongs to an object of the ’Pedestrian’ type has a Boolean 1.0 value; contrariwise, the value 0.0 was used.
 File: velodyne_1A_isPed.
 - Point cloud 2: (x,y,z, (Float)Radial_Velocity): this point cloud has the relative radial velocity as an additional feature for each point.
 File: velodyne_2_radial_velocity;
-- Point cloud 3: (x,y,z,(Float)Car_Absolute_Speed): in this point cloud, every point of a ’Car’ type object has the absolute speed of the object as the additional feature.
-File: velodyne_3_car_abs_speed;
+- Point cloud 3: (x,y,z,(Float)Abs_Speed): in this point cloud, every point has the absolute speed of the object as the additional feature.
+File: velodyne_3_absolute_speed;
-- Point cloud 4: (x,y,z,(Bool)Car_Is_Moving): the additional feature of a ’Car’ type object is a Boolean value that is set to 1.0 if the vehicle is moving, contrariwise is set to 0.0 for other object categories or if the vehicle is static.
-File: velodyne_4_car_is_moving;
+- Point cloud 4: (x,y,z,(Bool)Is_Moving): the additional feature of each point is a Boolean value that is set to 1.0 if the object is moving, contrariwise is set to 0.0 if the object is static.
+File: velodyne_4_is_moving;
 - Point cloud 5: (x,y,z,0): no additional feature information.
 If desired, requires post-processing to convert to (x,y,z) or changing the toolbox point cloud configuration to not consider the additional feature.
 File: velodyne_5_xyz;